AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/forms/form-design/edit-the-css-of-a-form-theme.md

    ![](assets/image2014-9-15-14-3a38-3a46.png)

-1. Klicken Sie unter dem Zahnradsymbol auf **Benutzerdefinierte CSS bearbeiten**.
+1. Klicken Sie unter dem Zahnradsymbol auf **Benutzerdefiniertes CSS bearbeiten**.

    ![](assets/image2014-9-15-14-3a39-3a5.png)